Kiehl's: Products and sales

-Kiehl's states that it spends three to five times more on its cosmetic products than its competitors.
-At the same time, Kiehl's merchandise is "priced at the lower end of prestige skin care" while being distinguished for its "simple and straightforward packing which speaks to the old apothecary concept."
+Kiehl's merchandise is "priced at the lower end of prestige skin care" while being distinguished for its "simple and straightforward packing which speaks to the old apothecary concept."

 To market its products, Kiehl's applies a non-traditional marketing approach that "relies heavily on free product samples, word of mouth endorsements from existing customers, and innovative marketing techniques."
 Particularly known for its generous sampling policy, "Kiehl's gave away more than 12 million samples a year, which represents 80 percent of their total marketing budget" according to Lynn Upshaw in Truth: The New Rules for Marketing in a Skeptical World.
 Upshaw writes, "The Kiehl's way of 'selling' is not to sell at all.
 They believe the products will do what they do and no hype will change that."
 Donations, most prominently in charity event gift bags, also attract customers.

 On a local store level, Kiehl's works to understand each new location and develop a unique approach for that market.
 For example, for the opening a new store in New York's Upper West Side, Kiehl's supported improvements to a local playground in Central Park, a hot community topic at the time.
 Within the stores, Kiehl's is known for its focus on customer service and its "retail brand experience."
 Their lab-coated staff undergoes an "intensive four-week residency schooling that thoroughly educates them in the chemistry, use and application of Kiehl's products."